Propagation Server Reference Documentation

 func (ps *PropagationServer) ProcessTransactionBatch(ctx context.Context, req *propagation_api.ProcessTransactionBatchRequest) (*propagation_api.ProcessTransactionBatchResponse, error)

-Processes a batch of transactions.
+Processes a batch of transactions with the following limits:

 Additional Methods